Useurmind/FluxInTypescriptWithRx/docs/tutorial.md

 The home store has dependencies on two of the preregistered components in the container:

-- `IPageRequest`: if other pages sent a request to this page this object is available in the container.
 - `IPageCommunicationStore`: store used to communicate with other pages

 ## Create app component